Logo

 In 2005, Naomi Watts began a relationship with American actor Liev Schreiber.

-Since 2017, Naomi Watts has been dating American actor Billy Crudup after they met on the set of the Netflix drama series Gypsy.
+Naomi Watts began dating American actor Billy Crudup in 2017, after they met on the set of the Netflix drama series Gypsy.

-In 2016, Naomi Watts became the honorary president of Glantraeth FC, a small football club in Malltraeth, Anglesey, Wales, near her grandparents' farm, where she spent time as a child.
+In 2016, Naomi Watts became the honorary president of Glantraeth FC, a small football club in Malltraeth, Anglesey, Wales.